kauzerei/rig-htsized/README.md

 # Htsized Rig
 Customizable 3d-printable parts for building RigHtsized camera Rig.

+Build the cage tailored to your particular camera.
+Doesn't matter if it's too old, too new or too obscure for existing cage to be available.
+Follow any cinema standard, or not, the customizeable models are not here to judge.
+You may use the rods of any diameter you want or already have lying around.
+The camera may be any distance from the rods.
+The parts can be as thin or as thick as you like.

-###File tree structure:
+### File tree structure:
 'cameras' - 3d-scans of digital cameras used to generate cages.

 'scad' - OpenSCAD models of parts